method

 *if using red wine it will need to be reduced to quarter of it's original volume.
 Use the same pan to deglaze all those lovely stuck on bits, & please only use wine you can drink!
 No cheap nasty bottles allowed!

-- add to the cooking pot
+- allow to thicken & add to the cooking pot

 Method for the dumplings

-- weigh your flour, add salt stir through suet
+- add the suet and stir through

-- make a well in the center, add 3 Tbsp water & combine, if it seems too dry to create a dough, add more water
+- make a well in the center, add 3 Tbsp water & combine, if it seems too dry to create a dough, add more water 1/2 a Tbsp at a time

 - get some cling film, roll into a sausage, then remove the cling film & cut into 8 pieces